-- Learn basic principles of textual criticism, how to read a critical apparatus as we read portions of the Greek NT.
-Learn the difference between different translations due to textual variants and those due to translation per se and use this knowledge in the contextual and verbal analyses. - 2.
-Each student will learn (through lecture, illustration from NT texts read in class and completed assignments) how to follow through on their study of any given text with theological and homiletical analyses (or lesson plan) which will make the text's message relevant to a twenty first century audience and deliverable in an effective manner. - 3.
+- Learning the genres and sub-genres of the literature of the NT and their purposes and how to interpret texts consistent with their genre, - Learn the strengths and weaknesses of some of the reference works (lexica, grammars, theological wordbooks, commentaries, translations, software) which are available to students and use these reference works while performing word studies and syntactical analyses. - Learn how to do studies of Greek words and/or concepts in a meaningful and accurate manner and use this knowledge in the analyses above. - Learn basic principles of textual criticism, how to read a critical apparatus as we read portions of the Greek NT.
+Learn the difference between different translations due to textual variants and those due to translation per se and use this knowledge in the contextual and verbal analyses. - 3.
+Each student will learn (through lecture, illustration from NT texts read in class and completed assignments) how to follow through on their study of any given text with theological and homiletical analyses (or lesson plan) which will make the text's message relevant to a twenty first century audience and deliverable in an effective manner. - 4.
 Each student will learn to interpret NT texts with a hermeneutic which places highest value on contextual, verbal and syntactical reading of the text but which is also theologically informed.
 This hermeneutic is "literal" in the sense used by the Reformers in that the text is read and interpreted in the manner of all written human communication with attention to the grammar of language, figures of speech, genre, etc..
-Each student will be required to begin to articulate the hermeneutic by which they will interpret the NT. - 4.
+Each student will be required to begin to articulate the hermeneutic by which they will interpret the NT. - 5.
 Each student will be repeatedly challenged to strive for interpretation and theological reflection which is relevant to those whom they will serve.
 Students will also be exposed to other theological and hermeneutical systems.
-Each student will learn and hopefully come to own the tradition of importance of Scripture correctly exegeted from the original languages which is part of our evangelical Protestant heritage as distinct from some other Christian traditions. - 5.
+Each student will learn and hopefully come to own the tradition of importance of Scripture correctly exegeted from the original languages which is part of our evangelical Protestant heritage as distinct from some other Christian traditions. - 6.
 Since attitudes are more often caught than taught, it is hoped that through interaction in class and by the example of the instructor in this course student will enthusiastically and realistically desire to interpret the Greek NT faithfully and effectively.